redislabs-training/training-geo-public/README.md

 ## Data import

-1. Change the directory to the source code directory ‘geo-app’!
+1. Change the directory to the source code directory ‘geoapp’!
 2. Take a look at the Python script ‘importer.py’!
 3. Run the Python script ‘importer.py’ via `python importer.py`!
 4. Wait until the import completes.
 The importer shows the message ‘Import of 16790 records completed’.